ketaniaaa/scrolltroll/README.md

 - meta data packages
 - look at snapchat for home page design
 - contrast checker for style guide
-- microformats for some elements
-- layout through negative space etc and grids whatevs
+- layout through negative space etc and grids whatevs for styleguide
 - tabination using this.state fix
 - new blog posts